apacheignite/documentation/sql/distributed-dml.md

   ]
 }
 [/block]
-will set the value for key `1L` to **Mike Jones** because new value for `_val` column is present (**Sarah Jones**) and it's taken as basis for new value for the key.
+will set the value for key `1L` to **Mike Jones** because new value for `_val` column is present (**Sarah Jones**) and it's taken as basis for the new key.
 It also can be positioned anywhere in updated columns list compared to values of individual fields.

 ##DELETE
 Winner in straightforwardness: simply filters keys for which **WHERE** condition holds true and removes them, performing **SELECT** to find those keys - just like with **UPDATE**, that **SELECT** may be distributed two-step or local.
 (More on this will follow below.).
 Example: